soniasingla/daytona/src/content/docs/guides/getting-started.md

 ## Restart/Cleanup

-If you ever need to reset your Daytona setup and start fresh, you can do so by running the script with the `--remove` parameter.
+If you ever need to reset your Daytona setup and start fresh, you can run the script with the `--remove` parameter.
 This action will delete the k3s cluster along with all installed tools.
-Once you've done this, you can recreate your environment from scratch using the `--install` option.
+Once done, you can recreate your environment from scratch using the `--install` option.

 To remove your Daytona setup, use the following command: